A rugged and simple gearbox with 2 useful ratios and slots for easy mounting. Powered by 1 or 2 common FIRST robotics 500 series motors Read more

-A $5 donation to our project and a Switchbox t-shirt to show all your friends.Estimated delivery:Add $10 USD to ship outside the US
+A $5 donation to our project and a Switchbox t-shirt to show all your friends.Estimated delivery:Ships anywhere in the world

-A $15 donation to our cause and a Switchbox t-shirt to show all your friends your support.Estimated delivery:Add $10 USD to ship outside the US
+A $15 donation to our cause and a Switchbox t-shirt to show all your friends your support.Estimated delivery:Ships anywhere in the world

 3 backers Limited (7 left of 10)